 Letting animals do what they naturally do, including having tails!

 Organic farming “respects high animal welfare standards and in particular meets animals’ species-specific behavioral needs.”
-This is an often overlooked aspect of Organic farming, as, while many people care deeply about animal welfare, Organic is often associated purely with human health concerns.
+This is an often overlooked aspect of Organic farming.
+While many people care deeply about animal welfare, Organic is often associated purely with human health concerns.

-Also, the details of the welfare improvements found under Organic systems draws attention to the details of the all-to-horrific treatment of non-organic farm animals.
+Also, the details of the welfare improvements found under Organic systems draw attention to the details of the all-to-horrific treatment of non-organic farm animals.
 Perhaps another reason why the topic is often avoided.
-After all, for every Organic piglet that gets to keep her cute curly tail, there are many non-organic piglets who have them cut off (without anaesthetic)
+After all, for every Organic piglet that gets to keep her cute curly tail, there are many non-organic piglets who have them cut off (without anaesthetic) < Original link broken, try here.

 As you can see, however, animal welfare is not a secondary goal or bi-product of Organic farming.
 It is listed as one of it’s main objectives.